 - Cover with a wet cloth and keep to rest for at least 20 minutes.

-- Dry roast lightly – Cashew , almonds, chiroonji, khuskhus and coconut one by one and keep in a bowl to cool.
+- Dry roast lightly – Cashew , almonds, chiroonji, khuskhus, coconut and atta one by one and keep in a bowl to cool.

-- Heat ghee in a pan and roast the atta on a low heat till light brown.
+- Heat ghee in a pan.
 Now add khoya and stir till mixed well.
 Let this mixture Cool.

 - Now mix all the ingredients for filling together.